 Furore erupts over killing of teenager as Philippines drugs war escalates

-Witnesses told the ABS-CBN channel that the teenager did not have a firearm and police officers at the scene handed him a gun, asked him to fire the weapon and run.
+Witnesses told the ABS-CBN channel that the teenager did not have a gun and police officers at the scene handed him one, asked him to fire it and run.

 National police chief Ronald dela Rosa said that if the Grade 11 student did not pose a threat, the officers who shot him on Thursday night would be held accountable.